-CATA's community radio station, RadioCATA, became an important source of information for the Latino community during the pandemic, sharing information with the community on COVID-19, social supports and resources, state and federal assistance available, worker health and safety, and worker's right during the pandemic.
+CATA's community radio station, RadioCATA, has become an essential source of information for the Latino working community, sharing information on COVID-19, social supports and resources, state and federal assistance available, worker health and safety, and worker's rights.

-Through a generous grant, we were also able to upgrade some of the equipment and rebuild the studio space, strengthening our capacity as a community radio station.
+In addition, through a generous grant, we upgraded some of the equipment and rebuilt the studio space, strengthening our capacity as a community radio station.